cthoyt/pystow/README.md

   </a>
 </p>

-👜 Easily pick a place to store data to go with your python package.
+👜 Easily pick a place to store data for your python package.

 ## 🚀 Installation